 The award for each Fellowship, contingent upon the availability of Federal funds, will be in the form of a grant or cooperative agreement of $63,000 per year ($53,000 in federal dollars and $10,600 in matching dollars).
 The award provided to each Fellow is for salary (stipend), living expenses, tuition, and travel necessary to carry out the proposed research and to attend the annual Fellows meeting (at rotating locations).

-- Students should submit applications to a Sea Grant Program and not submit information directly into grants.gov.
+- Students must submit applications to the Florida Sea Grant Program.
+Students or sponsor programs must not submit information directly to grants.gov.

 - All required elements by the National Sea Grant Office should be submitted at the link provided in the submission section below.